hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 *Note: Copy the ca cert under the cluster1.demo section into a new file bookinfo.ca.cert.*

-Apply the gateway configuration for the bookinfo application found here: (It uses the istio-ingress gateway)
+Apply the gateway configuration for the bookinfo application found [here](https://github.com/cxteamtrials/caas-trials-content/blob/main/services/istio/release-1.17/samples/bookinfo-gateway.yaml): (It uses the istio-ingress gateway)

 ```shellsession
 kubectl apply -f services/istio/release-1.17/bookinto-gateway.yaml
 ```

-## 4﻿.6 Generate traffic to the sample application on cluster2 from the curl greeter on cluster 1:
+## 4﻿.6 Generate traffic to the sample application on cluster2 from the curl greeter on cluster 1

 Curl Command at Cluster 1 (IP addr: istio-ingress-gateway external ip)